liamjameswatson/fast-react-pizza/README.md

 ## Acknowledgement

-This site was built as part of This project is built as part of the Ultimate React Course by Jonas Schmedtmann.
+This site was built as part of the Ultimate React Course by Jonas Schmedtmann.

 ## License